Abattoirs and the meat processing industry

 It is important that meat processing facilities are at a high state of preparedness to implement the Incident Action Plan should an outbreak occur.
 It is recommended that each plant consider rehearsing implementation of the IAP, and also deal with any business continuity issues that arise.

-The Incident Action Plan and NSW Health letter to plant operators provide more detail about how business can prepare for and prevent an outbreak of COVID-19.
+The Incident Action Plan and Guideline provide more detail about how business can prepare for and prevent an outbreak of COVID-19.